sharemycart/sharemycart/README.md

 It's really a simple process which is a (small) solution to a universal problem worldwide.

-## Implementation

-Thee are sketches with respect to [ui](./src/ui/Readme.md) and [backend technology](./src/backend/Readme.md).
+ideas!

 ## Current state

 This project is in a very early stage.
 It's 2020, March 18 and Sars-Cov-2 is spreading like crazy in Europe.
-Though it sounds a bit miniscule (and maybe even rediculous compared to other initiatives like [3D-printing respirator valves for those already fighting death](https://www.fastcompany.com/90477940/these-good-samaritans-with-a-3d-printer-are-saving-lives-by-making-new-respirator-valves-for-free), but it's something -- And it's something I can do.
+Though this project sounds a bit miniscule (and maybe even ridiculous compared to other initiatives like [3D-printing respirator valves for those already fighting death](https://www.fastcompany.com/90477940/these-good-samaritans-with-a-3d-printer-are-saving-lives-by-making-new-respirator-valves-for-free) ), but it's something for the better.
+And it's something I can do.

+## Implementation

+Thee are sketches with respect to [ui](./src/ui/Readme.md) and [backend technology](./src/backend/Readme.md).
+Everything is still very open, so feel free to bring in your
 ## How to contribute?

 So you really would like to join?
 Awesome!